-NETWORK PARTICIPANT'S GUIDE 35.
-I simply and practically explain and clarify the Word for those who are confused or just do not know.
-36. I have a "eisch sense" and frequently am oble to identify a 38.
-I can often find simple, practical solutions in the midst of conflict or confusion.
-40. I can visualize how something should be constructed before I build it.
-41. I like finding new and fresh ways of communicating God's truth.
-42. I give hope to others by directing them to the promises of God.
-43. I have a special ability to trust God for extraordinary needs.
-44. I manage my money well in order to free more of it for giving.
-45. I willingly take on a variety of odd jobs around the church to meet the needs of others.
-46. I genuinely believe the Lord directs strangers to me who need a sense of belonging and connection to others.
-48. I am usually chosen as the group's spokesperson when in discussion groups.
-49. I am drawn toward people who are sometimes regarded as undeserving or beyond help.
-50. I can relate to others in culturally sensitive ways.
-51. I speak biblical truth in a timely and culturally sensitive way in order to strengthen, encourage, and comfort God's people.
-8 SESSION 2 20.
-I am caretul, inorough, and source at measures control 21.
-I am skilled in working with different kinds of tools.
-23. I enjoy reassuring and strengthening those who are discouraged.
-24. I have confidence in God's continuing provision and help, even in difficult times.
-25. I give more than a tithe so that kingdom work can be accomplished.
-26. I enjoy doing routine tasks that support the needs of ministry.
-27. I enjoy meeting new people and helping them feel welcomed.
-29. It is quite natural for me to lead, and it is more comfortable for me to lead than not to lead.
-30. I can patiently support those going through painful experiences as they are seeking stability in their lives.
-31. I am willing to take an active part in starting a new church.
-33. After I have snared the story of Jesus, people gray with the for salvation.
-34. I can faithfully provide long-term emotional and spiritual support and concern for others.
+- 35. I simply and practically explain and clarify the Word for those who are confused or just do not know. - I have a "sixth sense" and frequently am able to identify a person's character based on first impressions.
+36. - I receive information from the Spirit that I did not acquire through natural means.
+37. - I can often find simple, practical solutions in the midst of conflict or confusion.
+38. - 39.
+I can clarify goals and develop strategies or plans to accomplish them. - I can visualize how something should be constructed before I build it.
+40. - I like finding new and fresh ways of communicating God's 41. - I give hope to others by directing them to the promises of truth.
+42. - 43.
+I have a special ability to trust God for extraordinary needs. - 44.
+I manage my money well in order to free more of it for giving - I willingly take on a variety of odd jobs around the church to meet the needs of others.
+45. - 46.
+I genuinely believe the Lord directs strangers to me who need a sense of belonging and connection to others. - 47.
+I am conscious of ministering to others as I pray, - I am usually chosen as the group's spokesperson when in discussion groups.
+48. - I am drawn toward people who are sometimes regarded as undeserving or beyond help.
+49. - 50.
+I can relate to others in culturally sensitive ways. - in order to strengthen, encourage, and comfort God's people.
+I speak biblical truth in a timely and culturally sensitive way 51.